dhansel/TerminalUSB/README.md

 # TerminalUSB

+*[If you are looking for a VT100 terminal that supports USB keyboards then I recommend taking a look at [VersaTerm](https://github.com/dhansel/VersaTerm) which supports more USB keyboards, has better VT100 support, supports HDMI monitors and is much more configurable than this project]*

 This is a modified firmware for [Geoff Graham's ASCII Video Terminal](http://geoffg.net/terminal.html) which changes it to use a keyboard connected to the USB port instead of the PS/2 port.
 All other features of the terminal are identical to the original, except for the USB-to-serial bridge functionality (since the USB port